Skip to code content (skip section selection)

 (b) General Requirements.

 1. Outdoor dining shall be permitted with a zoning compliance permit for eight or fewer seats.
-More than eight seats is subject to a minor site plan, or as a component of a major site plan in accordance with § 155.707, illustrating the extent of the outdoor dining area, the maximum seating capacity, and subject to the standards below.
+More than eight seats is subject to site plan approval illustrating the extent of the outdoor dining area, the maximum seating capacity, and subject to the standards below.
 The impact of outdoor dining areas on adjacent churches, hospitals, public schools, and residential uses shall be mitigated to minimize potential impacts related to glare, light, loitering, and noise.

 2. Patron tables and other outdoor dining area components shall be clearly defined and located on the same site as the other facilities of the restaurant or on the adjacent public right-of-way.
 Separation between the seating and vehicular or pedestrian traffic by a physical barrier may be required, with the design to be approved by the Planning Director.